chpxu/vscode-firefox-quantum-themes/README.md

 As of `v2.0.0`, I have changed how the theme files are generated.
 Upon opening the theme files `Quantum Light.json` and `Quantum Dark.json`, you will see the properties organised terribly.
 This is because the theme files are generated at the run of a command.

-- The files `Quantum Light old.json` and `Quantum Dark old.json` are the current stable theme values (currently `v1.2.0`).
-This was for legacy comparison's sake when developing this version.
+- The files `Quantum Light old.json` and `Quantum Dark old.json` are the legacy theme values (`v1.2.0`).
+This was for comparison's sake when developing `v2`.

 To build and test your modifications, follow these steps:

-1. Clone the repository
+1. Clone the repository.
+Have NodeJS and Yarn installed.
-2. Install the `devDependencies` with `npm i -D` and install `ts-node` globally with `npm i -g ts-node`
+2. Install the dependencies with `yarn install`.
 3. Make modifications to the `generate.ts` file as necessary
-   - You probably will never modify the `colours.ts` file.
-These contain all the global colours used and will never change unless Mozilla make a change to the DevTools scheme.
+   - Modifying `colours.ts` will most likely be the main focus.
+It contains the objects which will get output into the final theme files.
-   - The `generator.ts` contains the functions that actually generate the `JSON`
+   - The `generator.ts` contains the functions that actually generate the `JSON`.
+This file will probably never need to be touched unless modifying the structure.
    - The `generate.ts` contains the function calls for each relevant scope and theme attribute.
 It is just lines of function-calling code.
 You will spend almost all your time here modifying colours and scopes
-4. In a terminal, run `ts-node ./scripts/generate.ts` (you may need admin previleges to do so).
-This will add theme files to `./themes`. (should probably make it an npm script when bothered)
+4. In a terminal, run `npm run generate` (you may need admin previleges to do so).
+This will add theme files to `./themes`.
+Under the hood, this command runs `ts-node ./scripts/generate.ts`.
-5. Press `F5` (or whatever shortcut you have to debug extensions) and the debugging VSCode window will open up with the new theme files.
+5. Press `F5` (or whatever shortcut you have to debug extensions) and the Extension Host will open up with the new theme files applied.

 ### Repo vs Marketplace